 To increase the likelihood that the intervention you stage will ultimately lead to your loved one’s enrolling in addiction rehab, either immediately or at a later date, it is a good idea to prepare in advance by:

-- Enrolling your loved one in a drug rehab ahead of time
+- Enrolling your loved one in a drug rehab in advance, so they can walk out of the intervention and into the program, if they decide to go

 Are you ready to help your loved one step away from the dangers of cocaine binges and a step toward a new life in recovery?